ttadesusi/Data-Science-Professional-Certificate/3. Data Science Methodology/README.md

-Chapter 3 (of 9) "Data Science Methodology" has been completed See certificate of completion
+Course 3 (of 9) "Data Science Methodology" has been completed.

+See certificate of completion